libbymiller/radio-democracy/README.md

 - Install the dependencies for the app `$ bundle install`
 - Start the radio application `$ bin/start`

-After a few moments the radio should start playing (it downloads some files first).
+After a few moments the radio should start playing (it downloads some files first from the BBC podcasts site: http://www.bbc.co.uk/podcasts).

 ## Commands: